Exerqtor/Voron/Mods/fume_pack/README.md

 # fume pack

 ## CHANGELOG
+- 20.06.2023: DXF Files.
+I've exported & upload DXF files to cut the rear panels, these will “only” include the fan holes and the bolt pattern for the 5-bolt version.
+The wiring holes and/or extra bolt holes for 13-bolt version must be drilled by hand.
+This includes all standard sizes pluss a “custom” 350x350mm variant (350mm with 350mm Z-axis).
 - 04.12.2022: [Version 1.2.1 "Main bodies" ](https://github.com/Exerqtor/Voron/tree/main/Mods/fume_pack/changelog/v1.2.1): I had to add little feature on the outside of the main bodies to compensate for the lost wall thickness introduced due to the detachable backplate in v1.2.
 - 03.12.2022: [Version 1.2 "Main bodies"](https://github.com/Exerqtor/Voron/tree/main/Mods/fume_pack/changelog/v1.2): to have some more flexibility in regards of different cartridges I've made the "plate" on the main body bellow the exhaust vent a separate piece.
 Future releases might call for the plate to be swaped out infavor of a new design, but that's way better than having to reprint the whole main housing.